 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
-Documentation databases are regarded as a special case of E31 Document.
-This class should not be confused with the term “document” in Information Technology, which is compatible with E73 Information Object.
+Documentation databases should be regarded as instances of E31 Document.
+This class should not be confused with the concept “document” in Information Technology, which is compatible with E73 Information Object.

 Examples: